ivankravets/BulliBus/README.md

 tem1> 23.75~F00B

-BulliBus only supports a subset of ascii.
-And by ASCII we do mean 0x00-0x7F.
+BulliBus only supports ascii characters 0x20..0x7E.
+All others are dropped and regarded as bus reset.
 So no latin-x or windows-y extension.

 More formally: